Skip to Content

 Flies hate the scent of lemons, so if you can spare a couple after you’ve served the gin and tonics, slice them in half and create some tasteful table decorations with them.

 Bundle a whole bunch of these herbs into a vase for a centerpiece that looks great and repels insects too.
-Otherwise, use an oil warmer and some organic lemon oil like this one:
+Otherwise, use an oil warmer and some organic lemon oil like Mary Tylor Naturals, or a natural, DEET-free repellent spray.

 3. Wear Bug Repellents